 Furthermore, in recent years there has been a strong focus on preventing the spread of COVID-19 and influenza by avoiding enclosed areas with poor ventilation.
 The WHO recommends natural or mechanical ventilation to improve ventilation rates without recirculating air.

-For details, please refer to "App Example) Indoor Air Quality."
+For details, please refer to "Applications / Indoor Air Quality (IAQ) by CO2 Monitoring."